godotengine/godot-docs/classes/class_vehiclewheel.rst

 | *Getter* | get_suspension_travel()      |
 +----------+------------------------------+

 This is the distance the suspension can travel.
-As Godot measures are in meters keep this setting relatively low.
-Try a value between 0.1 and 0.3 depending on the type of car .
+As Godot units are equivalent to meters, keep this setting relatively low.
+Try a value between 0.1 and 0.3 depending on the type of car.

 .. _class_VehicleWheel_property_use_as_steering: